DandyLyons/notes/content/Library/The Bible (WEB)/43 - John/John-14.md

 I have said these things to you while still living with you.

 ###### v26
-But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things, and will remind you of all that I said to you.
+But the Counselor, [[The Holy Spirit]], whom the Father will send in my name, will teach you all things, and will remind you of all that I said to you.

 ###### v27
-Peace I leave with you.
+[[peace|Peace]] I leave with you.
 My peace I give to you; not as the world gives, I give to you.
 Don't let your heart be troubled, neither let it be fearful.

 ###### v28
 You heard how I told you, 'I go away, and I come to you.'
 If you loved me, you would have rejoiced, because I said 'I am going to my Father;' for the Father is greater than I.